 Snap-on sponsors various defined benefit pension plans (the "pension plans").
 The assets of the pension plans are diversified in an attempt to mitigate the risk of a large loss.
 Required funding for the company's domestic defined benefit pension plans is determined in accordance with guidelines set forth in the federal Employee Retirement Income Security Act ("ERISA"); foreign defined benefit pension plans are funded in accordance with local statutes or practice.
 Additional contributions to enhance the funded status of the pension plans can be made at the company's discretion.
-However, there can be no assurance that the value of the pension plan assets, or the investment returns on those plan assets, will be sufficient to meet the future benefit obligations of such plans.
+However, there can be no assurance that the value of the pension plans.
 In addition, during periods of adverse investment market conditions and declining interest rates, the company may be required to make additional cash contributions to the pension plans that could reduce our financial flexibility.
 Changes in plan demographics, including an increase in the number of retirements or changes in life expectancy assumptions, may also increase the costs and funding requirements of the obligations related to the company's pension plans.